jdaw1/placemat/Documentation/not_glasses.md

 The monkey&rsquo;s guess is `VoteRecorderMonkeyVote` (or can be handwritten at the event).

 The array `VoteRecorderShowTotalRow` is of the same length as `VoteRecorderTopTexts`, and holds Booleans, defaulting to `[ false true ]`, which almost always suffices.

+Of the same length are `VoteRecorderColTitlesEarly` and `VoteRecorderColTitlesAfter`, each item being an array of extra column titles.

 `GlassesClusteredOnVoteRecorders` is a triple-depth array, the same length as `VoteRecorderTopTexts` and `VoteRecorderShowTotalRow`, and can remain at its default value except for the largest tastings.
 The outermost array is one per vote-recorder page: voting on separate days, with different people or wines, or different total-column-row flags, should be recorded on separate sheets.